 The songs are all reflections of the grim realities that face Moctar – no rock n’ roll fantasies here.
 His people are “modern slaves”, he explains, colonised by the French.
-He also wants to draws attention to the “women of the desert.. they don’t have water to drink, there is no medicine in the hospitals.”
+He also wants to draws attention to the “women of the desert.. they don’t have water to drink, there is no medicine in the hospitals”.
 Serious music for a serious cause.

 12. Moses Gunn Collective – Mercy Mountain

 Perhaps one of the most underrated Australian psychedelic rock albums of all time, Moses Gunn Collective flared hot like molten lava before solidifying in sedimentary platinum for all time.
-While most of the members have gone on to create other successful acts – The Belligerents, Confidence Man, The Jungle Giants – Mercy Mountain remains a precious gemstone in the pantheon of great psych-rock records.
+While most of the members went on to create other successful acts – The Belligerents, Confidence Man, The Jungle Giants – Mercy Mountain remains a precious gemstone in the pantheon of great psych-rock records.

 Listen and believe.

 11. Foxygen – We Are The 21st Century Ambassadors of Peace and Magic

 Foxygen’s second album plays out like a veritable buffet of rock history.
 From the sobs and wails of Mick Jagger to the ten ton boredom of Lou Reed, the vocals of Sam France are exceptional and the writing is intriguing and thoughtful.
 However, unlike many of it’s rock tribute contemporaries there is a streamlined focus to We Are that is unforeseen in other albums for the LA duo, and it is in no small part due to the production of Richard Swift.